bonyoC-137/Dropil-Fraud-Exposed/README.md

 "Everything is build on HOPE", sadly even the fraud.<br>

+### TRUWHO

+Another project by the Dropil team.<br>

+Where the money from the ICO had again vanished...<br>

+You can join the Telegram channel and watch all the request for a refund by so many people.<br>

+Begging for a refund...<br>

+Sadly that will probably never happen.<br>

+And more important thing is that TRUWHO.com even a failed project, **_has collected tens of thousands peoples IDs._**

+Guess Dropil.com where is going ?<br>

 ### The Manipulation !

 There is no limit to that.
 Not for the Dropil team.<br>